-News KrakenD CE v2.6 released with OpenTelemetry
+News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 Rate Limiting API Gateway Endpoints

-The router rate limit feature allows you to set the maximum requests a KrakenD endpoint will accept in a given time window.
+The router rate limit feature allows you to set the maximum requests a KrakenD endpoint (a route) will accept in a given time window.
 There are two different strategies to set limits that you can use separately or together:

 Configuration